MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/bitlocker/Remove-BitLockerKeyProtector.md

 ```

 ### -KeyProtectorId
-Specifies the ID for a key protector or a **KeyProtector** object.
+Specifies the ID for a key protector.
 A BitLocker volume object includes a **KeyProtector** object.
-You can specify the key protector object itself, or you can specify the ID.
+You have to specify the key protector ID.
 See the Examples section.
-To obtain a BitLocker volume object, use the Get-BitLockerVolume cmdlet.
+To obtain a BitLocker volume object, use the **Get-BitLockerVolume** cmdlet.

 ```yaml
 Type: String